Fitzpatrick blots great round with late double at Wentworth - WHIZ News

 He had seven birdies and an eagle in all, the late double-bogey being the only blot on his card.

-“Everything went my way,” the 20th-ranked Fitzpatrick said, “bar the last hole of the day.”
+“Everything went my way,” the 20th-ranked Fitzpatrick said, “bar the last hole.”

 Lowry, the British Open champion, managed to avoid trouble all the way through his round, making seven birdies and not dropping a shot to follow up an opening 67.